Trip Details

 • Free Foot Reflexology

-Everest Base Camp Trek With Yoga Retreat target for Visit Nepal 2020 We from Magic Expedition And Tours Plan to Organize Everest Base Camp Trek at the offer price.
+Everest Base Camp Trek With Yoga Retreat Target for Trekking In Nepal We from Magic Expedition And Tours Plan to Organize Everest Base Camp Trek at the offer price.
 Also, we provide free 1-day yoga meditation and foot reflexology massage.

 The Everest Base Camp trek with yoga retreat, a well-non-high mountain hike, begins at the upper Phakding and follows the Dudh Kosi valley which rises to the Sherpa capital of Namche, a lively bazaar which is a crossroads for hikers, the local Sherpa, and expeditions en route to the mighty Mt.
 Everest.
 In Every Place in this part of the track, the villages are spread wif elegant forests of rhododendrons, magnolias, and giant fir trees.
 As early fall and late spring, the flowers on this part of the hike, it is the kind of walk you will remember for a long, long time.